krasserm/perceiver-io/docs/model-construction.md

 # Model construction

-This library provides three kinds of interfaces for model construction:
+This library provides three levels of interfaces for model construction:

 - *PyTorch model API*: defines concrete Perceiver IO model and configuration classes.
 Internally, models are constructed from generic `PerceiverEncoder` and `PerceiverDecoder` classes and task-specific `InputAdapter`